alex-randles/MQI-Framework/README.md

-# MQI-Framework
+# MQ-Framework
-The Mapping Quality Improvement (MQI) Framework designed to improve RDF mappings.
+The Mapping Quality (MQ) Framework which includes the Mapping Quality Improvement component and the Change Detection component.
+This version is desinged for use by the participants of the usability evaluation.